nbrockett/CyclomaticComplexityREST/README.md

 This Project was built using Python 3.6 and Flask

-Setting up the servers can be done by running the following commands:
+Setting up the server and clients can be done by running the following commands:

 ```
 python cyclo_master.py --host=[MASTER_IP] --port=[PORT]
 python cyclo_worker.py --host=[MASTER_IP] --port=[PORT]

 Once cyclo_master is running, you can start as many workers as you want.
-Each worker will start requesting once started
+Each worker will start requesting once started.
+The master will only start
+allocating tasks to worker by submitting a PUT request to the master with any content.
 ```

 - The selected repository can be changed in the cyclo_config.json file